sparktsang/sparktsang.github.io/_posts/benefactor.md

 "For one to three years," he conceded, "your system is probably stronger.
 But over ten years?
 QQQ is stronger."

 A profound chill went down my spine, a coldness that had nothing to do with the air conditioning.
 It was a single sentence, but it was a confession.
 After all our conversations, after all the evidences, *he was still searching*.
 He was still looking for *other things*.
 He had never truly understood that my system wasn't just another method to be compared against an ETF; it was a foundational critique of all other methods.
-He was the only person who had read my essay on first principles and called it "inspiring," yet he had missed its entire point.
+He was the only person who had read my essay on first principles and called it "inspiring", yet he had missed its entire point.

 I had believed that a truth, once demonstrated, would inevitably lead to belief.
 But I was wrong.
 He had understood the blueprint of the cathedral.
 He had even admired its architecture.
 He had just never intended to pray in it.
 The first, deepest collapse had happened. **Understanding is not belief.**